aws/aws-security-services-best-practices/docs/en/guides/network-firewall/index.md

 Here is a custom Suricata template that customer find helpful.

 ```
 # This is a "Strict rule ordering" ruleset template.
-Use this ruleset with "Strict" rule ordering firewall policy and no default actions, as this template includes custom default block rules at the end that block everything not explicently allowed.
+Use this ruleset with "Strict" rule ordering firewall policy and no default actions, as this template includes custom default block rules at the end that block everything not explicitly allowed.
 # This template will not work well with the "Drop All" or "Drop Established" or "Application Drop Established" default firewall policy actions.
 And "Alert establsihed" will produce redundant log entries if it's used with this template, so we reccomend not using "Alert estabished" with this template ruleset.
 # Make sure the $HOME_NET variable is set correctly (usually all RFC 1918 IP space) at the firewall policy level so all Rule Groups inherit it.